harshunchkin/automatic_email_report/README.md

 # Automatic Email Report Generator (Python + SQL + SMTP)

 ---
-This is a report on Supply Chain Carbon Emission Sustainibilty using Python, SQL, HTML and modules such as SMTP and MIME to generate and HTML report and send it to a desired user (email).
+This is a report on Supply Chain Carbon Emission Sustainabilty using Python, SQL, HTML and modules such as SMTP and MIME to generate and HTML report and send it to a desired user (email).

 ## How to calculate CO~2~ emission?